webplatform/docs/css/properties/background-position/index.md

 {{Flags}}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|background-position allows you to set the placement of a <code>background-image</code> on the element it is applied to. <code>background-image</code> generally takes two values, which set the horizontal and vertical position of the background image inside the element. }}
+{{Summary_Section|<code>background-position</code> allows you to set the placement of a <code>background-image</code> on the element it is applied to. <code>background-position</code> generally takes two values, which set the horizontal and vertical position of the background image inside the element.}}
 {{CSS Property
 |Initial value=0 0
 |Applies to=All elements